Duration: 14 days and 13 nights

 All the tourists visiting Bhutan have to bear a onetime payment of $40 as Bhutan Visa fee on top of mandatory minimum daily tariff and surcharges.

-The total tour cost, inclusive of our company’s promotional rates, minimum daily tariff, surcharges and Bhutan visa fees for booking “Bhutan in 2 weeks” are as follows:
+The total tour cost, minimum daily tariff, surcharges and Bhutan visa fees for booking “Bhutan in 2 weeks” are as follows:

 Some may find food in Bhutan monotonous with the same menu being offered in every restaurants and hotels but these foods are true to Bhutan, unique in its own way, different from anywhere else in the world.

 Bhutanese people are very fond of spicy foods and chili lies in the center of every cuisine as its main ingredient.
 A proper meal from the Bhutanese point of view is a plate full of rice with curry prepared either of vegetable or meat items.

 Bhutan being cultural destination rather than a culinary, there are not much to choose from but whatever that are offered are authentic and native.